SjjThaler/Terminal-J-R/README.md

 Needs to be planned anew.
 Next steps should be the following:
 1. conceptual planning
    - how should the game look like in the end?

-     a) actual way of playing the game
+     a) actual way of playing the game (interaction, functionality etc.)
      b) visual representation
-     c) features
+     c) music

    - how can this be roughly implemented?
    - what extra knowledge needs to be researched in order to model the application?
 3. modelling the whole application on paper or by UML etc.